ZiggyJoJo/just_sit/README.md

-# just_sit
+# Just Sit

- ox_target script for sitting in chairs and laying in beds
+* ox_target script for sitting in chairs and laying in beds